django-commons/django-tasks-scheduler/docs/usage.md

 ![](media/add-args.jpg)

-### Scheduled Task - run once
+### Scheduled Task: run once

-No additional steps required.
+No additional steps are required.

-### Repeatable Task - Run a job multiple time based on interval
+### Repeatable Task: Run a job multiple time based on interval

-Additional fields required:
+These additional fields are required:

 * Enter an **Interval**, and choose the **Interval unit**.
 This will calculate the time before the function is called
   again.
 * In the **Repeat** field, enter the number of time the job is to be run.
 Leaving the field empty, means the job will
   be scheduled to run forever.

-### Cron Task - Run a job multiple time based on cron
+### Cron Task: Run a job multiple times based on cron

-Additional fields required:
+These additional fields are required:

 * In the **Repeat** field, enter the number of time the job is to be run.
 Leaving the field empty, means the job will be scheduled to run forever.
 * In the **cron string** field, enter a cron string describing how often the job should run.

-### Scheduled Task - run once

-No additional steps required.

-### Repeatable Task - Run a job multiple time based on interval

-Additional fields required:

-* Enter an **Interval**, and choose the **Interval unit**.
-This will calculate the time before the function is called
-  again.
-* In the **Repeat** field, enter the number of time the job is to be run.
-Leaving the field empty, means the job will
-  be scheduled to run forever.

-### Cron Task - Run a job multiple time based on cron

-Additional fields required:

-* In the **Repeat** field, enter the number of time the job is to be run.
-Leaving the field empty, means the job will be scheduled to run forever.
-* In the **cron string** field, enter a cron string describing how often the job should run.

-## Enqueue jobs through command line
+## Enqueue jobs using the command line

 It is possible to queue a job to be executed from the command line using django management command: